wigginst/www-1/docs/source/SetUpHadoop.rst

 Hadoop is an open source framework for distributed storage and processing of large datasets on a commodity cluster.
 Hadoop utilizes the Hadoop Distributed File System (HDFS) for data storage and the MapReduce model for computational processing.
 Hadoop 2.0 also includes the YARN resource management platform which manages multiple nodes within the cluster and is responsible for task scheduling.

-This section describes how to setup hadoop on one instance.
+This section describes how to set up Hadoop on one instance.

 Preparation
 ------------------
 1. Java

    Download Oracle JDK 8 from http://www.oracle.com/technetwork/java/javase/downloads/index.html
-   Extract the archive, use the following steps to perform this
+   Extract the archive using the following steps:

 .. code-block:: bash